Get the FREE one-click dictionary software for Windows

 Derived forms: stalked, stalks, stalking

-Type of: chase, follow, following, gait, hunt, hunting, plant material, plant organ, plant substance, pursual, pursue, pursuit, walk
+Type of: chase, follow, gait, hunt, hunting, plant material, plant organ, plant substance, pursual, pursue, pursuit, walk

 Encyclopedia: Stalk